10-Minute Níspero Chutney (Spicy Loquat Recipe)

 This post may contain affiliate links

-Nothing beats homemade!
+Wondering what to make with loquats?
 Use up your ripe nísperos with this 10-minute Nispero Chutney (Spicy Loquat Recipe).
 Easy, delicious, and made with just a few pantry staples like onion, spices, agave syrup, and apple cider vinegar.

-Ingredient Notes
+Ingredient Notes for Loquat Chutney

 This easy loquat chutney uses just a few ingredients you probably already have if you’re into Indian food (or love cooking with spices).
 Here are the basics:

-Onion, garlic, and ginger
+Onion, garlic, and ginger – These give flavor and that crunchy texture.

-I used cumin, turmeric with black pepper (for the benefits!), chili flakes, curry powder, cardamom, mustard seeds, and coriander seeds.
+Spices – I used cumin, turmeric with black pepper (for the benefits!), chili flakes, curry powder, cardamom, mustard seeds, and coriander seeds.
 Don’t worry if you don’t have them all; it’s super flexible.

-Apple cider vinegar and agave syrup
+Apple cider vinegar and agave syrup – The gives gives that perfect balance of sweet and spicy.

-What Are Loquats
+What Are Loquats?

-How to Make Níspero Chutney in 10 Minutes
+Let`s Make Loquat Chutney in 10 minutes

 Making the chutney is simple; this spicy, sweet, and sour condiment comes together in no time.
 You simmer the spices and aromatics in a little oil, caramelize the onion and garlic, and simmer them together in the pan for about 10 minutes until they become thick and all the flavors have melded into a kind of loquat agrodolce.
 That’s it!
 Let it cool, pop it into a jar, and keep it in the fridge.